Sieboldianus/TagMaps/README.md

 ## Installation

 1. The easiest way for Windows users is to download the newest pre-compiled build from [releases](../../releases) and run `tagmaps.exe`
-2. For all other OS, the recommended way is to install with `pip install tagmaps`
+2. The recommended way to install the package is with `conda install tagmaps`.
+Before, make sure that **conda-forge** is added as a channel: `conda config --add channels conda-forge`
-3. For devs, if conda package manager is available, use `conda env create -f environment.yml`
+3. If you need to install with pip, it is recommended to install all dependencies first (e.g. Windows users: use [Gohlke wheels](<https://www.lfd.uci.edu/~gohlke/pythonlibs/>) if available) and then run `pip install tagmaps`

 ## Quickstart